 Hello to all our lovely pupils, we hope you are safe, well and happy.
-We are delighted to be welcoming some of you back to school from Monday 15th June 2020.
+We are delighted to see you all back in school.

-- As well as your class, you will be in a smaller group of children, called a ‘Bubble’ and you won’t be able to see or play with children from the other Bubbles
+- As well as your class, you will be in a group of children, called a ‘Bubble’ and you won’t be able to see or play with children from the other Bubbles.

-- Break and lunch times will be different and you may have to eat your packed lunch in your classroom.
+- Break and lunch times will be different and you may have to eat lunch in your classroom.
 If you have school dinner you will need to choose what you want to eat at the start of the day.

-- Your teacher will stay 2 metres away
+- Your teacher will try to stay 2 metres away.

-- You will have your own play equipment and you won’t be able to share
+- Your bubble will have your own play equipment and you won’t be able to share with other bubbles.

 - More of your lessons might be outside.

 - You can’t bring pencil cases, toys or books from home, or take home things from school except safe things from your teacher.